Independent Systems Architect

 01 // Diagnostic Artifact

-£10,000Fixed fee
+from £10,000Fixed fee

-entry engagement 14 days fixed-scope
+diagnostic only 14 days fixed-scope

 Start here when something keeps breaking but the real failure is not yet visible.
 Use it to make the real rules visible before builders move.